 Elaine is HiDef’s Operations Director, managing aircraft and flight operations, as well as data collection and delivery.

-Elaine is HiDef’s Safety Champion and leads HiDef’s quality, health, safety and environment (QHSE) delivery, ensuring compliance with our ISO 9001, ISO 14001, OHSAS 18001 and ISO 27001 accreditation.
+Elaine is NEBOSH qualified and is HiDef’s Safety Advisor, she leads HiDef’s quality, health, safety and environment (QHSE) delivery, ensuring compliance with our ISO 9001, ISO 14001 and OHSAS 18001 accreditation.
 In doing this, Elaine is responsible for ensuring continuous business improvement, ensuring that lessons learnt are fed back into the development and improvement of HiDef’s methods of working.
-Elaine’s attention to detail is second-to-none and she has been the key driving force behind HiDef’s recent ISO 27001 accreditation.

 Dr. Ross McGregor